 Eight members had their first visit to the Picos de Europa during the first week of September.

-In late September/October members enjoyed a weekend based around the Grinton YH.
+Report and photos | In late September/October members enjoyed a weekend based around the Grinton YH.

 In mid October members enjoyed a weekend based at Bwlch in the Brecons.